thesephist/klisp/README.md

 Klisp has two significant flaws that were non-goals for this project.

 1. Klisp's current interpreter **does not handle errors very well**.
 This was mostly an educational project, and I don't think I'll end up writing much Klisp code, so preferred concision over error recovery in the interpreter.
-If I do end up writing lots of Klisp, I miight come back and add better error handling in the interpreter.
+If I do end up writing lots of Klisp, I might come back and add better error handling in the interpreter.
 As it stands today, syntactic or semantic errors in Klisp code will crash the interpreter.
 2. Klisp is **not fast**.
 Actually, it's quite slow.
 That's because it's written in a dynamic, interpreted language itself.
-The Ink interpreter I've been testing Klisp with is a [tree-walk interpreter written in Go](https://dotink.co), which is itself comparative to Python on a good day.
+The Ink interpreter I've been testing Klisp with is a [tree-walk interpreter written in Go](https://github.com/thesephist/ink), which is itself comparable to Python on a good day.
 Although faster, alternative interpreters are being worked on, Klisp isn't designed to be fast, just an educational prototype mostly for myself.

 ## Implementation